Archaeology of Pinagbayanan

 Pinagbayanan is a barrio in the municipality of Pila, Laguna, Philippines.
 The 2010 census estimates its population at 5,305 people.
 Archaeological excavations in the area have contributed to developments in the field of ceramics and led to the recognition of the importance of the area to archaeology.

 Background

 Archaeological excavations in the area have contributed to the developments in the field of ceramics and led to the recognition of the importance of the Laguna de Bay area to archaeology.
-H. Otley Beyer had pointed out the archaeological potential of the areas around Laguna de Bay due to its strategic location.
+H. Otley Beyer pointed out the archaeological potential of the areas around Laguna de Bay due to its strategic location.
 It was among the most important centers of trade and culture during the period in the history of the Philippines that Beyer called the Porcelain Age, during which trade with China—under the Sung and Yuan dynasties—flourished, as evidenced by trade ceramics dated from the same period.

 Excavations

 Despite the number of porcelain sites in the area, only a few had been systematically excavated until the 1960s.
 In 1967, archaeological excavations were conducted by Julita Fernandez, Amelia Rogel, Dr. Robert Bradford Fox and Avelino Legaspi around the Laguna de Bay area.
 153 graves were found, dated from 12th to 15th CE.